Product Patterns Everywhere

 For example:

-• Most B2B servers let you integrate with your business’s existing security systems and user directory.
+• Most business applications let you integrate with your business’s existing security systems and user directory.

 • Most content designers provide (or should provide) a way for users to preview the content as it would be displayed to other users.